mochi-hpc/mochi-auth-examples/README.md

 Acknowledgment
 --------------

-We thank [Chris Dunlap](https://people.llnl.gov/dunlap6) for his feedback on earlier versions of these examples.
+We thank MUNGE author [Chris Dunlap](https://github.com/dun) for his valuable feedback on earlier versions of these examples.